SethW4/CompOrgProject/README.md

 TO-DO:
 __________

 1.

-~~
-Make a Verilog file for each component
+~~Make a Verilog file for each component~~

-Write an assembly language for this
+~~Write an assembly language for this~~

-Write the datapath in Verilog
+~~Write the datapath in Verilog~~

-Make a testbench with the assembly code for the benchmarks in the project description
+~~Make a testbench with the assembly code for the benchmarks in the project description~~

 1a.
-Implement everything on that table he gave us.
+~~Implement everything on that table he gave us.~~

 1b.
-Implement a data cache split into two rows with a cell size of 16 bits each.
-See the table.
+~~Implement a data cache split into two rows with a cell size of 16 bits each.
+See the table.~~

-~~
+Figure out what's not working and why.
+Currently when you run it under any set of instructions it will enter an infinite loop somewhere, before the instructions even begin.
+I'm not too sure what's up with that.

 And then any extra credit y'all feel up to
 _____________________________________________________